 William F. Grover is a Professor of Political Science at Saint Michael’s College, Vermont.
-He is the author of The President as Prisoner: A Structural Critique of the Carter and Reagan Years.
+He is an expert in American political institutions and is the author of The President as Prisoner: A Structural Critique of the Carter and Reagan Years.

 Joseph G. Peschek is a Professor of Political Science at Hamline University, Minnesota.
-He is the co-author of The Unsustainable Presidency: Clinton, Bush, Obama, and Beyond.
+He is an expert in contemporary American politics and is the co-author of The Unsustainable Presidency: Clinton, Bush, Obama, and Beyond.

 William Grover: The example was used to point out the fact that in the twentieth and twenty-first centuries, the public expects the president, regardless of party, to respond to all manner of crises in the world and crises at home.
 And we were just trying to point out that that attitude that the president is kind of the first place you go to for correcting problems, that attitude is fairly new.
 It is kind of a post-New Deal phenomenon and in the nineteenth and twentieth centuries, people with grievances would look more to their state governments or to Congress for help, not to the president.
 So we were just trying to make a point there about how people’s view of the office and the importance of the office and helping people with their lives, that view has shifted over time.